oovaa/hasanah/README.md

 This extension contributes the following commands:

 * `hasanah.getAyah`: This command fetches and displays a random Ayah from the Quran.
-* `getHasanah`: This command fetches and displays a random Hadith or Ayah from the Quran at a specified interval.
-The displayed text alternates between a Hadith and an Ayah.

 You can run these commands from the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) by typing the command name.